Quick Start¶

 pip3 install -e .[torch-25] -f https://data.pyg.org/whl/torch-2.5.1+cpu.html

-For GPU enviroments with, for instance, CUDA 11.8 drivers:
+For GPU environments with, for instance, CUDA 11.8 drivers:

 pip3 install torch==2.5.1 torchvision==0.20.1 torchaudio==2.5.1 --index-url https://download.pytorch.org/whl/cu118